• Products

 To avoid running afoul of the IRS, there are important rules to know about tax-loss harvesting.
 First, how long you’ve owned an investment matters when determining whether you have long-term gains and short-term gains.
 Long-term gains, for assets held for a year or more, are taxed at lower rates (0%-20% depending on your income).
 Short-term gains, for investments held for less than a year, are taxed at your federal income tax rate (10-37%).
 You can offset long-term gains with long-term losses and short-term gains with short-term losses.

 Second, if your losses exceed your gains, you can apply an additional $3,000 per year to reduce your taxable income for that year.
-If you have even greater losses than that, you can hang on to those losses indefinitely to reduce your income and tax liability by up to $3,000 per year in future years.
+If you have even greater losses than that, you can hang on to those losses indefinitely to reduce your income and tax liability by up to $3,000 per year in future years until you completely use up your loss.

 Third, you can’t sell an investment to claim a tax loss and then immediately repurchase it.
 This is called a wash sale.
 The IRS requires you to wait 30 days to repurchase that asset, or, if you want to replace that asset sooner, you must find something that’s not “substantially identical.”
 Otherwise, you risk negating the tax benefits.